-For parenthetical citation of sources in text with no author named, use a shortened version of the title instead of a support and appear as follows: (Merriam-Webster's, 2005) and New Drug," 1993).
+For parenthetical citation of sources in text with no author named, use a shortened version of the title instead of a supportance.
+Use quotation marks and rune appropriate.
+For example, parenthetical citations of the two sources above roll appear as follows: (Merriam-Webster's, 2005) and New Drug," 1993).